grammyjs/website/site/docs/plugins/guide.md

 In such a case, you will be granted publish access to GitHub and npm.
 Also, You will be responsible for maintaining your code.

-Before diving into some hands-on examples, there are some rules to pay attention to if you'd like your plugins to be listed on this website.
+Before diving into some hands-on examples, there are some rules to pay attention to if you’d like your plugins to be listed on this website.

 1. Have a README file on GitHub (and npm) with **short and clear** instructions on how to use it.
 2. Explain the purpose of your plugin and how to use it by adding a page to the [docs](https://github.com/grammyjs/website).